tiagat/function-sdk-node/README.md

 These decorators are intended for advanced use cases where the higher-level SDK helpers are not sufficient and you need full control over the request/response lifecycle.

 In most cases, you should rely on the built-in decorators and helper methods such as:
-	•	@Composite()
+- `@Composite()`
-	•	@Composed()
+- `@Composed()`
-	•	@Ctx()
+- `@Ctx()`
-	•	etc.
+- etc.

 However, if you:
-	•	Need to access raw observed or desired state
+- Need to access raw observed or desired state
-	•	Want to manipulate the response at a low level
+- Want to manipulate the response at a low level
-	•	Need full control over metadata, TTL, conditions, or results
+- Need full control over metadata, TTL, conditions, or results
-	•	Know exactly what you are doing and require complete flexibility
+- Know exactly what you are doing and require complete flexibility

 You can inject the raw objects using `@Req()` and `@Res()`.